MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 Yes, an existing API or another application can be called from a Flow and the results can be passed back to the Virtual Agent as Flow output.
 Microsoft Flow provides hundreds of Connectors to enable you to connect to apps, data and devices in the cloud.

-Examples of popular connectors include Microsoft Common Data Service (CDS), Salesforce, Zendesk, ServiceNow, Office 365, Microsoft Teams, Slack, Facebook, Twitter, Dropbox, MailChimp, Google services, and many more.
+Examples of popular connectors include Microsoft Common Data Service (CDS), Dynamics 365, Salesforce, Zendesk, ServiceNow, Office 365, Microsoft Teams, Slack, Facebook, Twitter, Dropbox, MailChimp, Google services, and many more.
 Please refer to [Microsoft Flow Connector documentation](https://docs.microsoft.com/en-us/connectors/) to see the full list of avalaible Flow Connectors.

 If there is no suitable Connector that you can use out of the box in Flow, you can use an HTTP call inside a Flow to connect to a custom 3rd-party API, like in the example below:
 ![Connect to 3rd party API](media/connect-API-flow.png)